DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 - **Character-Lock** allowed deep engagement and learning
 - **Lucid Mode** provided perspective and choice
-- **God Mode** enabled skillful action with awareness
+- **God Mode** enabled skillful action with awareness (We’ll use “Flow Mode” for accessibility; some readers know this by the older nickname “God Mode”.)

 ### The Game Metaphor